qooxdoo/qxl.datagrid/readme.md

 range of data available; `isAvailable` is synchronous and tests whether a range is already available; and then methods to say how big the data is and get values from your array.

+One crucial point to note is that although `makeAvailable` is called with a range of columns & rows, your DataSource MUST always also provide a model for column 0 (zero) for each row in that range - this is to allow selection by row.

 ### Tree Data Sources

 For a spreadsheet-style datagrid, your data is already in a two-dimensional array, but tree-style datagrid has a heirarchy